FIWARE-Ops/docs.TourGuide/doc/generating-historical-context-information-sth-comet/how-to-generate-the-history-of-Context-Information-using-STH-Comet.md

 ```

 We see that the three containers are running now.
-Here, we can notice that the Orion Context Broker application is running on port 1026 as we specified in the “docker-compose.yml” file, as well as the STH application is running on the port 8666, and MongoDB is running on port 27017.
+Here, we can notice that the Orion Context Broker container is running on port 1026 as we specified in the “docker-compose.yml” file, as well as the STH container is running on the port 8666, and MongoDB is running on port 27017.

 To make REST API Calls:
 There are many HTTP clients that can help you quickly test web services.